bashup/events/README.md

 Sourcing `bashup.events` exposes one public function, `event`, that provides a variety of subcommands.
 All of the primary subcommands take an event name as their first argument.

-Events names are any sequence of alphanumeric or `_` characters.
+Event names are any sequence of alphanumeric or `_` characters.
 Invoking an event-taking subcommand with an invalid event name will return an exit code of 64 (EX_USAGE), and a message on stderr.

 The primary subcommands are: